 Generally, the Class B Non-Voting Shares do not carry any right to receive notice of or to attend any meeting of the shareholders of the Company and shall not be entitled to vote at any such meetings of shareholders.
-As a result, without the approval of holders of Class B Non-Voting Shares, holders of Class A Voting Shares will be able, subject to the Business Corporations Act (Ontario), and applicable Canadian securities regulatory requirements, to: amend AGF's articles and by-laws, except in certain circumstances where the rights and conditions attaching to the Class B Non-Voting Shares would be adversely affected; effect an amalgamation or approve certain other corporate transactions, except in certain circumstances where the rights and conditions attaching to the Class B Non-Voting Shares would be adversely affected; elect the Board of Directors of AGF (the "Board") and otherwise control the outcome of virtually all matters submitted to a general shareholder vote.
-In addition, the Class B Non-Voting Shares do not have the right to participate in a take-over bid for the Class A Voting Shares under applicable Canadian securities law.
+As a result, without the approval of holders of Class B Non-Voting Shares, holders of Class A Voting Shares will be able, subject to the Business Corporations Act (Ontario), and applicable Canadian securities regulatory requirements, to: amend

-1 Treasury stock in the amount of 774,818 is not included.
+1 Treasury stock in the amount of 717,068 is not included.